 Recipient of Synergy Houses’ “You Make a Difference” family award.

 “When my family was impacted by addiction, our world suddenly became a dark and frightening place with little understanding of where to turn for help.
-Our family’s journey through recovery compelled me to explore creative ways to help raise awareness among those who often struggle in silence with a loved one’s substance use, misuse or addiction.
+Our family’s journey through recovery compelled me to explore creative ways to help raise awareness among those who often struggle in silence with a loved one’s substance use.
 I have found that most people have an open heart and mind, and want to learn all they can to support those who are in pain, as well as those in recovery.
 Helping to create Be a Part of the Conversation has been one of the most rewarding experiences of my life.
 I am grateful for the opportunity to share my experience, strength and hope!”

 Kayte Roberts, LMFT